 We are primarily compensated by a percentage of assets under our management, hourly charges and fixed fees.
 Our fees vary depending on the services you receive.
 Portfolio management fees are based upon a percentage of your assets under our management, and are payable each month or quarter, in advance or in arrears, depending on the payment arrangement listed in the advisory agreement you sign with our firm.
 The more assets there are in your advisory account, the more you will pay in fees.
 Therefore, we have an incentive to encourage you to increase the assets in your account.
-Asset-based fees associated with our wrap fee program will include most transaction costs and fees to a broker-dealer that has custody of these assets, and therefore may appear higher than a typical asset-based advisory fee, which may not reflect broker-dealer charges in their fee descriptions.
 We provide financial planning services for an hourly or fixed fee.
+However, our Tiered Household AUM Program offers fee breakpoints when certain asset amounts are met in your household portfolio.
 Our fees are negotiable depending upon the complexity and scope of the service, your financial situation, and your objectives.

-For additional information regarding our fees, please see Item 5 of our Form ADV Part 2A and Item 4 of Form ADV Part 2A Appendix 1 at the following link: https://adviserinfo.sec.gov/firm/summary/111521.
+For additional information regarding our fees, please see Item 5 of our Form ADV Part 2A at the following link: https://adviserinfo.sec.gov/firm/summary/111521.